keevindoherty/orca/README.md

 # Orca #

 Orca is a [ROS](http://ros.org) driver for [BlueRobotics BlueROV2](https://www.bluerobotics.com/store/rov/bluerov2/).
 Version 1.0 will support basic ROV functions; subsequent versions will add AUV functions.
+This repository forks [the original Orca repository](https://www.github.com/clydemcqueen/orca) and seeks to integrate the Pixhawk controller that comes with the BlueROV2.

-Orca does not use the Pixhawk controller that comes with the BlueROV2, and does not support [mavros](http://wiki.ros.org/mavros), [ArduSub](https://www.ardusub.com/) or [QGroundControl](http://qgroundcontrol.com/).
+This package doesn't support [QGroundControl](http://qgroundcontrol.com/).

 ## Tested Hardware